 Like everything else that happened in 2020, elections were special.
 The calculated amount is 30% higher than the $6.7 billion projected early on in 2020 and a whopping 108% higher than what was spent in midterm elections in 2018, which was a record at the time.

-7. 25% of internet users in the US use ad blockers.
+7. It’s estimated that 27% of internet users in the US used ad blockers in 2027.

 This loosely means that a quarter of paid advertisements do not reach their audience.
 Advertising stats show that the number one reason for using ad blockers is that websites are easier to navigate without banners.
 Still, users would also like to avoid irrelevant or obtrusive messages and prevent third parties from tracking their online behavior.